scacela/oci-lakehouse-pipeline/README.md

 # oci-lakehouse-pipeline
-Deploy a pipeline for streaming, warehousing, processing and analyzing data.
+Deploy the building blocks that are necessary for your data lakehouse solution architecture.

 ## Table of Contents